 You’ve heard of Fuzz pedals, and probably used one.
 But do you know how they work?

-Fuzz is a type of distortion that was originally marketed in the early 1960s as a device that you can use to emulate the sound of Orchestra instruments such as the Trumpet, Cello, Bassoon, Saxophone, etc. It was a Saxophone sound that Keith Richards wanted for the beginning of “Satisfaction,” that prompted him to try out a Fuzz pedal.
+Fuzz is a type of distortion that was originally marketed in the early 1960s as a device that you can use to emulate the sound of Orchestra instruments such as the Trumpet, Cello, Bassoon, Saxophone, etc. It was a Saxophone sound that Keith Richards wanted for the beginning of “Satisfaction,” which prompted him to try out a Fuzz pedal.
 It was also during this time that the Kinks, Link Wray, and many other early Rock & Roll and Blues guitar players reportedly punched holes in their speakers to get a fuzzy sound.
 You can hear a torn speaker in “Rocket 88” (the first Rock & Roll song), by Ike Turner and Jackie Brenston.
 Other notable songs from that time that feature Fuzz are “You Really Got Me,” by The Kinks and “Rumble,” by Link Wray.
 The aggressive Fuzz tone of this song actually caused people to feel fearful, so it was banned from the radio.

 The first time Fuzz was created electronically and used in a recording was for a song called “Don’t Worry,” by Marty Robbins.
 The Fuzz effect on this song was created by a faulty preamp in the mixing console.
 The next year, the producer recreated the effect and sold the design to Gibson.
 Gibson made the first Fuzz pedal called the Maestro Fuzz Tone FZ1.
 The British version of this Fuzz effect was the Sola Sound Tone Bender.
 You can hear this type of Fuzz on many Led Zeppelin and early Rolling Stones songs.
 The Tone Bender was quickly followed by the Fuzz Face.
 This was a newer Fuzz pedal that was based on the Tone Bender and made popular by Jimi Hendrix.